yunkunrao/tendermint.com/src/content/docs/commands.md

 # Tendermint CLI

-Some notes on using the command line `tendermint` tool.

-The help menu is available at `tendermint --help` and the version number at `tendermint version`.

-## Directory Root

-The default directory for blockchain data is `~/.tendermint`.
-Override this with the `TMROOT` environment variable.

 ## Initialize

 `tendermint init` will initialize the `~/.tendermint` (or `$TMROOT`) directory with a new private key (`priv_validator.json`), and a `genesis.json` containing the associated public key.